DiffDoctor: Diagnosing Image Diffusion Models Before Treating: Method

 \textbf{Scale-up with unlabeled images.} To further enhance the generalization ability and robustness of the artifact detector, we scale up the training data by predicting pseudo-labels for the images not selected as hard cases, following studies in semi-supervised learning~\cite{depth_anything_v1,depth_anything_v2,yang2022st++,yang2023revisiting}.
 Illustrated in the first part of \cref{fig: pipeline}, we jointly train the artifact detector on both true labels and pseudo labels with humans in the loop, resulting in 1M+ data samples involved in training.
 We also design a dynamic augmentation strategy specifically for artifact detection to perturb the pseudo labels.

-The dynamic augmentation strategy involves shrinking only images with a predicted maximum artifact confidence value below a certain threshold to smaller sizes, and then padding them back to original sizes.
-This is because an inferior artifact detector tends to falsely predict high artifact confidence on small intricate regions (\textit{e.g.}, faces and hands in full body images).
-Whereas, large areas predicted with low artifact confidence (\textit{e.g.}, close-up portraits) are more likely to be correct.
-Therefore, these shrunk images are transformed into small intricate areas with a high likelihood of low artifact confidence, which helps to balance the distribution.
-Apart from this dynamic strategy, we apply strong augmentations for pseudo labels following semi-supervised learning studies~\cite{yang2023revisiting,depth_anything_v1}.
+The dynamic augmentation strategy shrinks images with a predicted maximum artifact confidence value below a certain threshold to smaller sizes and then pads them back to original sizes.
+This is because small complex regions (\textit{e.g.}, a face of $60\times70$) are more likely to have artifacts.
+Whereas, large areas (\textit{e.g.}, a face of $300\times350$) are more likely to be correct.
+Therefore, these shrunk images are more likely to contain small complex regions that are artifact-free, which helps to balance the distribution.
+Apart from this, we by default apply strong augmentations for pseudo labels following previous semi-supervised learning studies~\cite{yang2023revisiting}.

 \textbf{Robust artifact detector.} The above content demonstrates how we balance and scale up the data.
 In terms of model backbone selection, we train our artifact detector using SegFormer-b5~\cite{xie2021segformer} as the backbone.
 We directly apply a sigmoid function after the logit outputs to get confidence values for each pixel, which is output as the artifact map.